Rioxx 3.0

 When set to rel="cite-as", the dc:relation property specifies a cite-able identifier associated with the resource.

 dc:relation MUST only be used to identify resources under the direct custodianship of the repository, therefore all URIs specified under dc:relation MUST resolve to the repository.
-URIs identifying related resources that resolve to resources outside of the direct custodianship of the repository MUST be specified under rioxterms:ext_relation.
+URIs identifying related resources that resolve to resources outside of the direct custodianship of the repository MUST be specified under rioxxterms:ext_relation.

 The dc:relation property can be repeated to specify more than one associated resource.
 Possible values here may include a DOI, URN, CORE OAI ID; or an alternative repository HTTP(S) URI where there is no requirement for a PID.